Victor Gaston: Public service

 He also sits on the Advisory Council for the Assistance League of Mobile, the American Legislative Exchange Council (ALEC), the State Building Commission, and the Southwest Alabama division of the National Mental Health Association.
 He is a member of Phi Delta Kappa, and a former member of the White House Commission on Presidential Scholars and the United States Energy Council.
 Additionally, he serves on the Boards of Volunteers of America, the Penelope House, Home of Grace for Women, Mobile Mental Health Center, the Mobile Association of Retarded Citizens, and Alabama 4-H Club Foundation.

 Personal life

-He is married with two sons.
+He is widowed with two sons.
 He serves as a deacon at the Springhill Baptist Church in Mobile, Alabama, which was founded in 1949.